httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 It is possible for parties with the ability to inject new HTTP fields to change the meaning of a Structured Field.
 In some circumstances, this will cause parsing to fail, but it is not possible to reliably fail in all such circumstances.

-The Display String type can convey all possible Unicode code points without any form of sanitization; for example, they might contain unassigned code points, surrogates, control points (including NUL), or non-characters.
+The Display String type can convey all possible Unicode code points without any form of sanitization; for example, they might contain unassigned code points, control points (including NUL), or non-characters.
 Therefore, applications consuming Display Strings need to consider strategies such as filtering or escaping untrusted content before displaying it.
 See also {{UNICODE-SECURITY}} and {{?I-D.draft-bray-unichars}}.

 --- back